Fix 1: Restart Radio Management Service

 Step 4: Type RadioEnable in the box and click on Find Next.

 If the airplane mode still appears grayed out at this point, resetting network settings on Windows may be your only option.
-The process removes all the network adaptors and resets all your network settings to their default value.
+Here’s how you can go about it.

 Step 2: Under More settings, click on Network reset.

-Step 3: Finally, click on the Reset now button next to Network reset.
+Step 3: Click the Reset now button next to Network reset.

 Was this helpful?